kzurawel/famicomparty2/src/routes/book/06-headersinterruptvectors/+page.svelte.md

 The reset handler our test project uses is the most basic handler that will reliably start up the NES in a known-good state.
-There are many other tasks that the reset handler can take care of, like setting up the Audio Processing Unit (APU) and clearing out RAM.
+There are many other tasks that the reset handler can take care of, like clearing out RAM.
 As we add more functionality to our games, we will expand the role of the reset handler as well.

 We have now covered all of the code from the test project - congratulations!
 After the last few chapters, you might be thinking to yourself "this is incredibly complicated, why bother?"